openxc/openxc-message-format/README.md

 **payload** - (optional) up to 7 bytes of data for the request's payload
     represented as a hexidecimal number in a string.
 Many JSON parser cannot handle 64-bit integers, which is why we are not using a numerical data type.
+    Each byte in the string *must* be represented with 2 characters, e.g. `0x1` is `0x01` - the complete string must have an even number of characters.

 **parse_payload** - (optional, false by default) if true, the complete payload in the
     response message will be parsed as a number and returned in the 'value' field of